Kevinliu821/Qianyu_Excel_Portfolio/README.md

 In determining which tier to sign up for, you estimated the number of users who would regularly use the expense system.
 You found that 35 employees regularly submit expenses, but also found that the other 95 employees submit expenses occasionally

+**Tasks:
+1. In the Cashflows-and-Payoff worksheet, complete the Expected Annual Cash Outflows by calculating the values of the shaded cells.
+These values should be derived from the License Costs range.
+Note: carefully review the tiered pricing structure when calculating these amounts.
+2. Create a new worksheet titled "Decision-Heuristics” and copy the Expected Annual Cash Outflows to that worksheet.
+3. Using the Expected Annual Cash Outflows, formulate a decision model that shows what decision to make using the Maximax, Maximin, and Averaging heuristics to decide which tier of service to subscribe to.
+Based on your model, answer the questions in the workbook.
+After reviewing prior expense claims, you estimate the following likelihoods for system usage:
+# of Users 35 85 105 130
+Probability 40% 35% 20% 5%
+4. Based on this new information, formulate a decision model that shows what decision should be made based on the Expected Monetary Value (EMV) decision heuristic.
+Based on your model, answer the questions in the workbook.